A reader asked about applying for a mortgage when she is in a Debt Management Plan (DMP):

 I’ve written before about the general problem of getting a mortgage when you have debts, but this case highlights many of the specific issues around DMPs and wanting a mortgage.

-this article also applies if you have made an arrangement directly with a creditor or a debt collector.
+This article also applies if you have made arrangements directly with your lenders or debt collectors.
 You may not think of this as a “DMP” but this sort of arrangement to pay is a form of debt management.

 Would clearing the debts on your credit file help your credit score?